 Please let us know if you want to receive the information electronically.

 We aim to get the information to you without undue delay and within one calendar month.
-If we have any trouble with this timeframe we will let you know within 30 days and explain what the problem is.
+If we have any trouble with this timeframe we will let you know within one calendar month and explain what the problem is.
 Sometimes we may hold information that we don’t have to provide, for example it would prejudice a police investigation or contains someone else’s personal data.

 In most cases we provide the copy of your data to you for free.
 We have set out some information about when it might not be free, or provided below.